huskycode/foresee/README.md

 * Install java
 * Install global dependencies (use sudo if on ubuntu)

-Do this

-    npm install -g jasmine-node
-    npm install -g nodemon

 Also make sure you can run java from command line.
 Try this command

     java -version